Paying rent is an important part of your tenancy agreement with us as this money goes to pay for the services that we provide for you.

 Keeping fixtures and effects in their present state of repair and condition (wear and tear due to reasonable use excepted) and replacing any damaged items with similar articles, of equal value.

-Our land is private property and parking is managed by AM Parking Services Ltd which is approved by the British Parking Association.
-Neither AM Parking Services Ltd nor any agent accept responsibility for loss or damage to vehicles parked on our land.
+Our land is private property and tenants park at their own risk.
+Richard Watts do not accept responsibility for loss or damage to vehicles parked on our land.

 Occasionally our contractors may use empty bays but they will display a valid parking permit and clearly show a telephone number to call should you wish them to vacate your space.
 They will respond immediately.